-Occasionally, Conserving Carolina is called upon to protect a property that has exceptional conservation values of local, regional, or state-wide significance.
+Occasionally, Conserving Carolina considers acquiring property that has exceptional conservation values of local, regional, or statewide significance.
 Such purchases depend on public and private fundraising.
-We rarely retain ownership of the land for the long-term.
-In some cases our role is to facilitate public ownership – we will convey properties to public agencies to be used as public recreation areas, state wildlife areas, state or national forests, or historic sites.
-Other lands may be sold to a private landowner subject to a conservation easement that permanently conserves the land.
+In some cases our role is to facilitate public ownership; we will convey properties to public agencies to be used as public recreation areas, state wildlife areas, state or national forests, or historic sites.
+Other lands may be sold to a private landowner subject to a conservation easement that permanently protects natural resources.

 Right of First Refusal or Option

 These two techniques provide for future land conservation.
-If you cannot afford to donate or bargain-sell an important conservation property to Conserving Carolina and are not ready to discuss a conservation plan, you may consider a right of first refusal.
-This right provides Conserving Carolina with the opportunity to match your purchase offer at a future time, if and when, you elect to sell the property.
+If you cannot afford to donate or bargain-sell an important conservation property to Conserving Carolina and are not ready to discuss a conservation plan, you may consider giving a right of first refusal.
+This right provides Conserving Carolina with the opportunity to match a valid purchase offer submitted to you by a prospective purchaser.